 Have you ever eyed those awesome courses offered at IIITH and regretted missing the bus?
 Well, thou shall covet no more.
 A lateral entry programme is not the only way to land up at the esteemed campus.
-There’s a possibility of doing an entire semester at IIITH regardless of where you currently study.
+There’s a possibility of doing an entire semester at IIITH.
 Here’s how.

 A few weeks ago, when the Director of IIITH shared a blog post written by a student on Medium, it understandably piqued a lot of interest.
 After all, who was this non-IIIT-ian chronicling 3 weeks of his time spent here so far?
 Meet Amrit Preet Singh, a 3rd year BTech student at Punjab Engineering College (PEC), Chandigarh.
 He says it was at the prompting of the Director of his institute to undertake a semester exchange at any of the IITs, IIIT Delhi or IIIT Hyderabad that he applied to IIITH armed with recommendation letters from two of his professors.
 “I’m so grateful my application was accepted!,” he remarks.